Marijuana Metabolite, Umbilical Cord Tissue, Qualitative

 Clinical Info

-This test is designed to detect and document exposure that occurred during approximately the last trimester of a full term pregnancy, to a common cannabis (marijuana) metabolite.
-Other drug exposures can be detected by alternative testing.
+Positive cutoff 0.2 ng/g.
+This test is designed to detect and document exposure that occurred during approximately the last trimester of a full-term pregnancy, to a common metabolite of THC (which may be present in cannabis products).
 The pattern and frequency of drug(s) used by the mother cannot be determined by this test.
 A negative result does not exclude the possibility that a mother used drugs during pregnancy.
 Detection of drugs in umbilical cord tissue depends on the extent of maternal drug use, as well as drug stability, unique characteristics of drug deposition in umbilical cord tissue, and the performance of the analytical method.
-Drugs administered during labor and delivery may be detected.
+Drugs administered during labor and delivery, or drugs administered directly to the infant after birth, may be detected.
 Detection of drugs in umbilical cord tissue does not insinuate impairment and may not affect outcomes for the infant.